v-tn/CS4395-Portfolio/README.md

 # WordNet
 This is a pdf document that shows an overview of WordNet, SentiWordNet, Morphy, and Collocation.
 You can see the [pdf document here](wordnet.pdf).

+# N-Gram Language Model Program and Report
+There are two programs for the N-Gram.
+[This](hw3_vtn180000_program_1.py) is the first program.
+The first program reads in a csv file and then tokenizes the text.
+After that, the program creates a bigram and unigram list.
+Lastly, the program creates two dictionary from the two lists and then pickles them.
+The [second program](hw3_vtn180000_program_2.py) reads in the pickles from the first program and unpickles them.
+The (N-Gram report)[vtn180000.N-Grams.pdf] is a pdf document that talks about N-Grams, describing what they are and how are they important.

+# Web Crawler Program

+# Text Classification 1

+# ACL Paper Summary

+# Text Classification 2

+# Chatbot Program and Report